vsajip/kscript/README.md

 curl -s https://raw.githubusercontent.com/holgerbrandl/kscript/master/kscript > ~/bin/kscript && chmod u+x ~/bin/kscript
 ```

-`kotlinc-jvm` is required to be in your `PATH`.
+Just `kotlinc-jvm` is required to be in your `PATH`.
 It will be once you have [installed Kotlin](https://kotlinlang.org/docs/tutorials/command-line.html).
-Also `ruby` is required for the dependency resolution bits.

 ## Usage